John Pinette: Career

 Pinette's stand-up material was featured in Comedy Central's 2004 animated series Shorties Watchin' Shorties.
 In 2007, Pinette performed at the 42nd annual Jerry Lewis MDA Telethon.
 He performed at the Edinburgh Comedy Festival in Edinburgh, Scotland, in 2008, and toured in cities in 2010 beginning in April.
 During this tour, Pinette recorded a Comedy Central special titled John Pinette: Still Hungry.
 The taping took place at the Vic Theatre in Chicago and the world premiere of Still Hungry was on July 29, 2011, on Comedy Central.

-Pinette was a host of the E4 Laughs at Edinburgh podcasts, showcasing comedians from the Edinburgh Festival in 2008.

 In 2012, he was one of the comedy acts in Ron White's Comedy Salute to the Troops on CMT.

 He was the host of All You Can Eat, a TV series taking a humorous look at American cuisine.
 The show debuted on the H2 network in the United States in late June 2013.

 In August 2013, Pinette cancelled a nationwide tour of Canada and checked into a rehabilitation facility after developing a dependency on prescription pain medication, telling his fans on Twitter the following January that he was "physically spent" after "losing a bunch of weight and several small surgical procedures" and would be taking three-and-a-half months off to recover.
 He later resumed touring the U.S. comedy circuit in March, performing shows in California.